common-workflow-language/cwltool/README.rst

         envDef:
           MESSAGE: override_value

+Overrides can be specified either on the command line, or as part of the job input document.

 .. code:: bash

   cwltool --overrides overrides.yml my-tool.cwl my-job.yml

-Alternately, the overrides section can be included in the job input document:

 .. code:: yaml